Shaquil Barrett: 2014

 Barrett went undrafted in the 2014 NFL draft and received interest from the Denver Broncos and Pittsburgh Steelers as an undrafted free agent.
-On May 10, 2014, the Denver Broncos signed Barrett to a three-year, $1.53 million contract that included a signing bonus of $3,500.
-Barrett stated that his decision to choose to sign with the Denver Broncos was due to their willingness to look past draft rankings.
+On May 10, 2014, the Broncos signed him to a three-year, $1.53 million contract that included a signing bonus of $3,500.
+Barrett stated that his decision to choose to sign with the Broncos was due to their willingness to look past draft rankings.

 Throughout training camp, Barrett competed for a roster spot as a backup linebacker against Steven Johnson, L. J. Fort, Jamar Chaney, Jerrell Harris, and Corey Nelson.
-On August 30, 2014, the Denver Broncos waived Barrett as part of their final roster cuts.
+On August 30, 2014, the Broncos waived Barrett as part of their final roster cuts.
 He was subsequently signed to their practice squad after clearing waivers the following day.

 On October 14, 2014, the Broncos promoted Barrett to their active roster after an injury to starting linebacker Danny Trevathan.
 Barrett was signed to the 53-man roster for the Week 7 game against the San Francisco 49ers.
-He was once again signed to the 53-man roster for the American Football Conference Divisional Playoff Game against the Indianapolis Colts, but did not play.
+He was once again signed to the 53-man roster for the Divisional Round against the Indianapolis Colts, but did not play.
 Barrett did not appear in any games as a rookie in 2014.